Altinity/clickhouse-backup/ReadMe.md

   upload_by_part: true           # UPLOAD_BY_PART
   download_by_part: true         # DOWNLOAD_BY_PART
   use_resumable_state: false     # USE_RESUMABLE_STATE, allow resume upload and download according to <backup_name>.resumable file

-  restore_database_mapping: {}   # RESTORE_DATABASE_MAPPING, restore rules from backup databases to target databases, which is useful on change destination database all atomic tables will create with new uuid.
+  # RESTORE_DATABASE_MAPPING, restore rules from backup databases to target databases, which is useful on change destination database all atomic tables will create with new uuid.
+  # for environment use following format "src_db1:target_db1,src_db2:target_db2"
+  restore_database_mapping: {}
   retries_on_failure: 3          # RETRIES_ON_FAILURE, retry if failure during upload or download
   retries_pause: 30s             # RETRIES_PAUSE, time duration pause after each download or upload fail
 clickhouse: